CodePosse/WCAG-Brute-Force/README.md

 We define and leverage root and simple variables.
 Also there are font-handling methods that are often overlooked.
 It also calls out that links need to have underlines unless they get a visually dominant treatment like a CTA (call to action)

 ## JavaScript
+The JS directory has its own README file.

 Ok, [jQuery] is used, it is ubiquitous so it is easy to use.
 Most of what I do here are attribute manipulations and those generally work from early versions on to the modern releases.

 Vanilla JavaScript has been added as well.